Sleep No More (2011 play): Audience response

 As of March 2021, Sleep No More currently has an average rating of 4 out of 5 stars on Yelp, based on 1,284 reviews, with 70% of all reviews being 4 stars or above.
 Similarly, on TripAdvisor, Sleep No More has garnered 1,625 customer reviews, with 77% being either 4 or 5 stars.
 Many longtime fans of the show have also created dedicated blogs on sites such as Tumblr, where they share their experiences, reviews, and derivative fan works based on the show, story, characters, and cast.

 Controversy

 In 2018, Buzzfeed News reported that eight performers and staffers stated that they had been groped by audience members during the show.
 Further reporting has found similar issues in other immersive shows, although the anonymity provided by audience masks in Sleep No More may have inadvertently encouraged such behavior and made it harder to identify perpetrators.
 Following this report, a line was added to the pre-show speech telling audience members to keep a respectful distance from actors and intimacy coordinators were hired in 2019.

-Sleep No More has also been engaged in lawsuits alleging unpaid rent and expired permits.
+Sleep No More was engaged in lawsuits alleging unpaid rent and expired permits, which were resolved in 2025 with Sleep No Mores production company owing more than $4 million in back rent.